chamaraperera-dev/naturesights/readme.md

 - **Uploading user profile photos and Tour images using Multer**: Users can upload their profile photos and tour images using Multer.
 - **Connecting to the API using Axios**: The application connects to the API using Axios.
 - **Booking Tours**: Users can book tours.
 - **Payment processing using Stripe webhooks**: Stripe webhooks are used for payment processing.
-Test credit card 4242 4242 4242 4242 can be used for testing.
+Test credit card number 4242 4242 4242 4242 with random expiry date and cvv can be used for testing.
 - **Integration of maps using Mapbox**: Maps are integrated into the application using Mapbox.
 - **Separate Error handling for production and development environments using Express**: Error handling is implemented for both production and development environments using Express.